Sacky Shanghala: Fishrot scandal

-In November 2019 he was forced to resign his ministerial post over allegations that he took bribes in exchange for providing fishing quotas to the Icelandic fishing company Samherji, later being removed from the National Assembly and the Swapo Party list.
-Part of The Fishrot Six, he and former fisheries minister Bernhardt Esau were subsequently arrested on these charges.
-In 2021, Shanghala was removed from the SWAPO party politburo, one of the party's top decision-making structures.
+In November 2019 he was forced to resign his ministerial post over allegations that he took bribes in exchange for providing fishing quotas to the Icelandic fishing company Samherji, In December 2019 he was removed from the 6th National Assembly and from SWAPO's parliament list for the 7th National Assembly, for which the election had just concluded.
+He had been placed 53rd on the SWAPO party list of parliamentary candidates, which would have guaranteed his seat in parliament because SWAPO ended up winning 63 seats in 2019.

+Part of The Fishrot Six, he and former fisheries minister Bernhardt Esau were arrested in late November 2019.
+Already in jail for over 5 months, Shanghala, like Esau, was removed from SWAPO's politburo, one of the party's top decision-making structures, in April 2021, after absenting himself "from three consecutive meetings".